CorentinLabelle/Brainstorm-Tool/automatedTool/README.md

 # Automated Brainstorm Tool
-The automated tool is a function that can be used within the Matlab environment or through the command window using the Matlab Runtime.
-The function can be used to apply a pipeline to a list of dataset.
-The pipeline is applied using the Brainstorm functions.
+The automated tool (based on Brainstorm) is a function that can be used within the Matlab environment or through the command window using the Matlab Runtime.
+The function can be used to apply a pipeline to a list of datasets.

 ## Requirements
 - [Brainstorm]
-- [Runtime R2020a (9.8)]
+- [Runtime] R2022a (9.12)

+## Note about the Brainstorm Database
+The Brainstorm database contains the protocols.
+A protocol contains a list of subjects and, for every subject, a list of studies (datasets).
+Adding a dataset to a subject is done using the process _Review Raw Files_.
+The dataset can then be analyzed using different processes (filters, ica, etc.).
+Although the user can visualize the processed datasets, the processeses are not actually applied until the dataset is imported in the database.

 ## Input and Output
 ### Input